NIFTy-PPL/NIFTy/docs/source/ift.rst

 We stochastically estimate the KL-divergence and gradients with a set of samples drawn from the approximate posterior distribution.
 The particular structure of the covariance allows us to draw independent samples solving a certain system of equations.
-This KL-divergence for MGVI is implemented in the class :class:`~minimization.metric_gaussian_kl.MetricGaussianKL` within NIFTy6.
+This KL-divergence for MGVI is implemented in the class :class:`~nifty6.minimization.metric_gaussian_kl.MetricGaussianKL` within NIFTy6.

 The demo `getting_started_3.py` for example not only infers a field this way, but also the power spectrum of the process that has generated the field.